Thursday, 23 December 2021

 Figure 6 explores the 888 connection with Jesus even further.
 It should be remembered that the New Testament was written originally in Greek.
 To quote:

-The 24 letters of the Greek alphabet has an 8-8-8 structure.
+The 24 letters of the Greek alphabet have an 8-8-8 structure.
 The first row of eight letters represent units, the second row of eight letters represent tens, the third row of eight letters represent hundreds.
 If you look inside any Greek dictionary you will see this 8-8-8 letter-number table.
 Every literate Greek person alive during the time of Christ knew it.

 The Greek alphabet was invented almost one thousand years before the birth of Jesus.
 At the time it was invented, every one of the 24 letters in the Greek alphabet represented a number as well as a sound.
 Since every name and word in the Greek language had a corresponding numerical value, words could be expressed as numbers and numbers could be expressed as words.
 This made the Greek alphabet a public cipher and immediately encouraged two numerical practices called Isopsephia and gematria.